CQCL/qujax/paper.md

 $|i\rangle$ is represented as a vector of zeros with a one in the $i$th position (e.g. for $N=2$, $|2\rangle$ is represented as `[0 1 0 0]`).
 In `qujax`, we represent such vectors as a
 *statetensor*, where a pure state is encoded in a tensor of complex numbers with shape `(2,) * N`.
-The statetensor representation is convenient for quantum arithmetic (such as applying gates, marginalising out qubits and sampling bitstrings).
+The statetensor representation is convenient for quantum arithmetic (such as applying gates, tracing out qubits and sampling bitstrings).
 For example, the amplitude corresponding to the bitstring `[0 1 0 0]` can be accessed with `statetensor[0, 1, 0, 0]`.
 The statevector can always be obtained by calling `statevector = statetensor.flatten()`.

 One can use